Refuse Collection Service for DLA Distribution San Joaquin (DDJC)

 Description

-The Department of Defense, through the Defense Logistics Agency (DLA), is soliciting proposals for refuse collection services at the DLA Distribution San Joaquin in Tracy, California.
-The procurement aims to establish a Firm Fixed Price purchase order for waste management services, which will include a base year and four optional renewal years, spanning from July 2025 to June 2030.
+The Department of Defense, through the Defense Logistics Agency (DLA), is seeking proposals for refuse collection services at the DLA Distribution San Joaquin in Tracy, California.
+The procurement aims to establish a Firm Fixed Price purchase order for waste management services, which will include a base year and four optional renewal years, running from July 2025 to June 2030.
 These services are critical for maintaining operational efficiency and compliance with environmental regulations at the military installation.
-Interested contractors must submit their proposals by March 20, 2025, and can contact Allexas R. Kirchgessner at Allexas.Kirchgessner@dla.mil or 717-770-4285 for further information.
+Interested contractors must submit their proposals by March 20, 2025, and ensure they meet all requirements outlined in the Request for Quotation (RFQ), including technical capability and past performance evaluations.
+For further inquiries, potential bidders can contact Allexas R. Kirchgessner at Allexas.Kirchgessner@dla.mil or by phone at 717-770-4285.

 Point(s) of Contact